 This post contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.

-How to Propagate Succulent Plants: Step By Step
+How to Propagate Succulent Plants from Leaves: Step By Step

 Then, if applicable, collect any of the recently fallen leaves that have not started dying.
-I mean really only consider ones that have freshly fallen from the mother succulent.
+You really only want to consider ones that have freshly fallen from the mother succulent and appear very healthy.

 Lay your succulent clippings on a flat surface, curved side down.
 The concave side should be facing up and clipping sits on the surface allowing the ends to face up as seen in the photo below.
 Lay them out with room between them and keep them in a dry place, undisturbed.

 To know it has calloused, you will feel that it’s a little rough to the touch.
-You don’t need to water them here or put them in the sun.
-They just need to be placed out long enough to to harden at the edge.
+Again, don’t water them or put them in the sun.
+They just need to be placed out long enough to harden at the edge.

 Once the root callouses, lay the clippings onto a shallow bed of well draining succulent potting soil.
-It is OK if they start to look a little dry by the time they get to the soil.
-Because now is when you can give them a little water.
+It is OK if they start to look a little dry by the time they get to the soil because now is when you can mist them with a little water.

-The best method to watering them is to spray them and mist them.
+The best method to watering them is to spray and mist them.
 Do so just enough to dampen the top layer of soil and to replenish their lost moisture, but be careful not to drown them.
 Remember a succulent is like a cactus and it is easy to over water them.

 Even a succulent clipping will retain water well and new roots don’t do well with too much water.
 This is a key element when trying to successfully propagate succulent plants.